ROSEN, RECOGNIZED INVESTOR COUNSEL, Encourages Monolithic Power Systems, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action – MPWR

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Monolithic Power Systems, Inc. (NASDAQ: MPWR) between February 8, 2024 and November 8, 2024, both dates inclusive (the “Class Period”).
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than April 7, 2025.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of common stock of Monolithic Power Systems, Inc. (NASDAQ: MPWR) between February 8, 2024 and November 8, 2024, both dates inclusive (the “Class Period”), of the important April 7, 2025 lead plaintiff deadline.

 SO WHAT: If you purchased Monolithic Power Systems common stock during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.